Career Timeline of Jamie Raskin: Major Achievements and Milestones

 In 2012, Jamie Raskin was named Senate majority whip and chaired the Montgomery County Senate Delegation and the Select Committee on Ethics Reform, and was a member of the Judicial Proceedings Committee.

-In January 2015, the medical marijuana bill sponsored by Jamie Raskin went into effect in Maryland.
+In January 2015, the medical marijuana bill introduced by Jamie Raskin in 2014 went into effect in Maryland.

-On April 19, 2015, Jamie Raskin announced his campaign for Congress, stating his ambition was to be in the "moral center."
+On April 19, 2015, Jamie Raskin announced his campaign for Congress.

-In 2016, Jamie Raskin won the seven-way Democratic primary with 33% of the vote and was viewed as the most liberal candidate in the race.
+In 2016, Jamie Raskin won the seven-way Democratic primary with 33% of the vote in the most expensive House race, despite being heavily outspent.

-In June 2017, Jamie Raskin was the chief sponsor of legislation to establish a congressional "oversight" commission to determine presidential fitness under the Twenty-fifth Amendment.
+In June 2017, Jamie Raskin was the chief sponsor of legislation to establish a congressional "oversight" commission which would be tasked with determining whether the president was unfit, physically or mentally, to perform his duties.

 April 2018: Launched Congressional Freethought Caucus

-In 2019, Jamie Raskin voted in favor of the Equality Act and urged Congress members to do the same, in support of banning discrimination based on sexual orientation and gender identity.
+In 2019, Jamie Raskin voted in favor of the Equality Act and urged Congress members to do the same, supporting the banning of discrimination based on sexual orientation and gender identity.

-In 2020, Jamie Raskin was endorsed during the primary by the Progressive Action PAC, the political arm of the Congressional Progressive Caucus, which grew from 72 to 92 members at the time.
+In 2020, Jamie Raskin was endorsed in the primary by the Progressive Action PAC, the political arm of the Congressional Progressive Caucus, which grew from 72 members at the time of the endorsement to 92 members.

 On January 12, 2021, Jamie Raskin was named the lead impeachment manager for the Senate impeachment trial held after Trump's second impeachment.
-He co-authored the impeachment article.
+He was the primary author of the impeachment article.

-July 1, 2021: Appointed to House Select Committee
+July 1, 2021: Appointed to the House Select Committee investigating the January 6 Capitol attack

 On July 1, 2021, Jamie Raskin was one of seven Democrats appointed to the House Select Committee investigating the January 6 Capitol attack.

-On July 12, 2022, Jamie Raskin co-led the Select Committee's seventh public hearing with Representative Stephanie Murphy.
-The hearing focused on the role of extremist groups in organizing the January 6 Capitol attack and Trump's December 19 tweet.
+On July 12, 2022, Jamie Raskin co-led the Select Committee's seventh public hearing with Representative Stephanie Murphy, which focused on the role of extremist groups and Trump's December 19 tweet in the January 6 Capitol attack.

-In July 2022, Jamie Raskin led a letter by 32 members of Congress to the White House Conference on Hunger, Nutrition, and Health asking the Biden administration to require that all federal facilities offer a daily vegetarian entrée option.
+In July 2022, Jamie Raskin led a letter by 32 members of Congress to the White House Conference on Hunger, Nutrition, and Health, requesting that all federal facilities offer a daily vegetarian entrée option.

 In September 2022, the White House National Strategy on Hunger, Nutrition, and Health included a nonbinding pledge to increase plant-based offerings across federal facilities.

-In 2022, Jamie Raskin's book, "Unthinkable: Trauma, Truth, and the Trials of American Democracy" was published, focusing on his son's life and Raskin's preparation for the impeachment trial.
+In 2022, Jamie Raskin's book "Unthinkable: Trauma, Truth, and the Trials of American Democracy" was published.
+The book focuses on his son's life and Raskin's preparation for the impeachment trial.

 Unthinkable: Trauma, Truth, and the Trials of American Democracy